darktable-org/dtdocs/content/preferences-settings/shortcuts.md

 ---

 **Note:**
-By construction, a _directional shortcut_ is sufficiently expressive to trigger a _discrete action_.
+A _directional shortcut_ is sufficient to trigger a _discrete action_.
 The opposite is not true.
 However, it is possible to use a combination of two _discrete shortcuts_ to control a _directional action_.
 For example, you can use two different shortcuts to trigger the `up` and `down` effects of a slider (see [anatomy of an action](#anatomy-of-an-action)).

 ---